Anima vs AgentMail: Why You Need More Than Just Email

 When to Use Anima

-- You need cryptographic identity for agent-to-agent trust
+- You want cryptographic agent identity (

 Code Comparison